-Mr. Bunner is a Geospatial Technology Specialist who over the past twenty years has worked as a consultant to local, regional, state, and federal agencies in developing spatially-enabled and GIS-T applications.
-Mr. Bunner has contributed to the development of a variety of software products and tools within different government sectors including:
+Our speaker will be Mr. Rodney Bunner.
+Rodney is a Geospatial Technology Specialist who, over the past twenty years, has worked as a consultant to local, regional, state, and federal agencies in developing spatially-enabled and GIS-T applications.
+He has contributed to the development of a variety of software products and tools within different government sectors including:

 - Public Transportation agency support for planning and operations;